raftco/wp-prelaunchr/README.md

 * `prelaunchr_record_submission` action - located at the beggining of the record submission method with access to the email address and data and format arrays.
 * `prelaunchr_record_submission` filter - allows devs to filter the data to be stored before it is recorded within the database.

+There are also some jQuery events triggered upon form submission and receipt of ajax responses e.g.

+* `prelaunchr_form_submit` - triggered upon a successful form submission
+* `prelaunchr_response_success` - triggered after the submitted data has passed validation and been successfully stored.
+* `prelaunchr_response_fail` - triggered when the submitted data is invalid or the has not been stored

 ## Other Notes

 Some other interesting/misc notes about the plugin and its functionality.